MarynaMartseniuk/Garden-Scheduler/README.md

-# Project-1
+# Garden Scheduler

-Title: Gardening Scheduler [Nurturing Nature]

-Description: Gardening Scheduler is an Application that  caters to the needs of Gardening lovers by providing details about the plant, weather and helps maintain a note or schedule soiling.
+Description: Gardening Scheduler is an Application that  provides details about the plant, weather and helps maintain a note or schedule soiling.

 Accessibility: